 It’s about 10 brothers who hate their younger brother so much, they plot to kill him.
 But, change their mind at the last minute and sell him into slavery.
 Then LIE to their father for 20 years about this.
 Can you imagine?
 Spending 20 years looking at your broken father and not telling the truth?
 How hard did their hearts have to be?

 It’s about a Dad who spent his whole life seeing favoritism tear his family apart and being exiled from his family because of it.
 Only to repeat the cycle with his own family.
 (I am going to stand by my opinion that Jacob’s parenting decisions contributed to the decisions his sons made.
 In ancient times the oldest son was supposed to be the favored son, but it was not so in this family.)

 So, now you know where I am on this story, the threads I see as important.
-Let’s get into the activities we did for Joseph’s coat.
+Let’s get into the:

 First for a fun active game we tried to drop Joseph into the well.
 We did it at the super easy height of as tall as your arm, but you could obviously make it harder by dropping him in from on top of a chair.
 It took everyone several tries and there were lots of giggles.
 This is vaguely based off of Bible Class Creations Joseph in the Well post.